 Types of Numbers

-Mathematics has organized numbers into different categories, kind of like how we classify animals into species and families.
-Each type of number has specific characteristics, and understanding these categories helps you know what rules apply when you're working with them.
+Numbers are organized into categories, the same way animals are sorted into species and families.
+Each type of number has specific traits, and knowing the categories helps you tell which rules apply when you're working with a given number.

 Think of the number system as a series of nested boxes.
-The smallest box contains the counting numbers you learned as a child.
-Each larger box includes all the numbers from the smaller boxes plus some new ones.
-By the time we get to the biggest box—the real numbers—we have almost every number you'll encounter in algebra.
+The smallest box holds the counting numbers you learned as a child.
+Each larger box contains everything in the smaller boxes, plus some new numbers.
+The largest box — the real numbers — contains almost every number you'll meet in algebra.

 Natural Numbers